Ulcerative colitis

 Ulcerative colitis – frequency and age

 Chronic inflammatory bowel disease (IBD) is one of the most common diseases in Switzerland: Around one in 350 people suffer from it.
 This corresponds to more than 25,000 people.
-Men and women develop ulcerative colitis at about the same rate.
-Most often, the disease first appears in young adults between the ages of 25 and 35.
-However, younger people such as young children or senior citizens can also fall ill.
-A „senile colitis“ is also known, which occurs in elderly people.
+Men and women suffer from ulcerative colitis at roughly the same rate.
+The disease usually manifests itself for the first time in young adults between the ages of 25 and 35.
+However, younger people such as small children or senior citizens can also fall ill.
+A “senile colitis” is also known, which occurs in elderly people.

 Differences in Crohn’s disease